 Greely also blamed Secretary Lincoln for his crew’s fate.
 But that was all.
 Most people understood how dangerous the mission was and Lincoln outlasted the backlash.
 He issued a court-martial for an outspoken War Department official named William Hazen, and gave Greely a pass, although the Lieutenant’s comments irritated him.

 The naming of the Lincoln Sea was a bonus for the Secretary, of course.
 Although it’s easy to understand why Greely – if in fact he personally named the sea after his military boss – was motivated to do so, his actions after the disastrous mission would suggest otherwise.
 No record exists as to whether Lincoln was flattered by the attribution.

 The naming itself is odd.
 Since President Abraham Lincoln had hundreds of cities, institutions and streets named after him, including the town of Lincoln in Illinois, which was named for Lincoln, the lawyer, before he even became president, you would think the sea distinction would be more identifiable.
 Perhaps the Robert T. Lincoln Sea would have been more appropriate.
 But that’s not the case.
 It’s the Lincoln Sea, plain and simple, on maps and atlases and in literature.
 So the confusion with the President is understandable.

 Robert Todd Lincoln continued to serve as Secretary of War after Garfield’s assassination and through successor Chester Arthur’s presidential term.
-Under Benjamin Harrison, he served a short stint as U.S minster to the United Kingdom.
-Lincoln finally left public service in 1893, invested in the popular Pullman rail cars, made a fortune, and lived comfortably for the remaining years of his life.
+Under Benjamin Harrison, he served a short stint as U.S minster to the United Kingdom and eventually left public service.
+In 1893, Lincoln invested in the popular Pullman rail cars, made a fortune, and lived comfortably for the remaining years of his life.

 And whether he liked it or not, the ice-covered and relatively unknown Lincoln Sea, is a part of Robert Todd Lincoln’s legacy.
 Not his father’s.